AIGeneRegulation/Sequencing-Data-Manager/README.md

 1.  **Dashboard:** Provides a high-level overview of your sequencing data, including a summary of file categories, total storage usage, and a list of the largest files.

-    *(Screenshot: A view of the SeqManager dashboard, showing summary charts and statistics of the scanned data.)*

 2.  **Scanner:** Allows you to start a new scan of a directory and monitor its progress.

-    *(Screenshot: The scanner view, with an input field for the directory path and a progress bar showing the scan status.)*

 3.  **File Categories:** Displays a detailed breakdown of your files by category, allowing you to see how much space each category is consuming.

-    *(Screenshot: The file categories view, with a breakdown of file types and their corresponding storage usage.)*

 4.  **Duplicate Files:** Lists all duplicate files found during the scan, allowing you to select and delete them.

-    *(Screenshot: The duplicates view, showing a list of duplicate file groups with checkboxes for selection and deletion.)*

 ### File Scanning Procedures

 To start a new scan:

 1. Navigate to the **Scanner** page.
-2. Enter the full path to the directory you want to scan in the input field.
+2. Enter the full path to the directory you want to scan in the input field (if you used -d option, the path will start with /data).
 3. Click the "Start Scan" button.

 The progress of the scan will be displayed in real-time.
 Once the scan is complete, you can view the results on the **Dashboard**, **File Categories**, and **Duplicate Files** pages.